You can sum up what I do like this: Music is just one more outlet for passion, creativity and discipline. I help people find it.

 When I know I've been a part of the creative development of others it feels amazing to have made a difference.

 Josh is awesome, fun to work with and very patient.
 I highly recommend him to all, Robert S

 If they haven't bought a guitar I help them through the process giving them suggestions and resources through phone, text, or email.
 Once we meet, we talk about our backgrounds and music they like, and what they'd like to learn.
 Then I show them a few of the main beginner chords like E, A, D, Em, and Am.

 I try to get them playing songs as soon as possible, which is usually the first few weeks.

-I majored in Music at Portland Bible College, and have played guitar and piano for over 20 years.
-I've taught guitar for the last 5 years, and have experience in working with different types of people, from creative types to more logical types who need a more systematic approach.
+I majored in Music and have played guitar and piano for over 20 years.
+I've taught guitar over 5 years, and have experience in working with different types of people, from creative types to more logical types who need a more systematic approach.

 There were people who wanted me to teach them, and my landlord at the time had a studio, so it just worked out.

 Most of my students tend to be teenagers.
 Adults are definitely welcome.
 It's never too late to learn!